 Again, we can see how neatly this program fits the structure John Yorke writes about in Into the Woods, and how it makes for compelling television.

-If you’d like to learn more, John Yorke has developed a new five-week course specifically for people working in factual entertainment, current affairs and documentaries, looking to explore how dramatic storytelling can help to capture an audience and keep them coming back for more.
+If you’d like to learn more, John Yorke has developed a seven-week course specifically for people working in factual entertainment, current affairs and documentaries, looking to explore how dramatic storytelling can help to capture an audience and keep them coming back for more.
 To book your place on an upcoming course, visit our Story for Factual Content page.
 Bursaries available.